 In the process of applying its accounting policies the Bank makes various judgements.
 The judgements that the Bank has made that have had a significant impact on its financial statements are disclosed alongside the related accounting policies above.
-Judgements applied in the course of making accounting estimates are described in the "Critical accounting estimates" section below.
-There are no other judgements that have had a significant effect on the amounts recognised in the financial statements.
+Other than the judgements applied in making accounting estimates, which are described in the "Critical accounting estimates" section below, the Bank has deemed the following accounting policies to be critical as they involve a judgement which could have a material impact on the financial statements: